 Gwyddion is a modular program for SPM (scanning probe microscopy) data visualization and analysis.
-Primarily it is intended for analysis of height fields obtained by scanning probe microscopy techniques (AFM, MFM, STM, SNOM/NSOM), however it can be generally used for any other height field and image analysis, for instance for analysis of profilometry data (learn more about Gwyddion features).
+Primarily it is intended for analysis of height fields obtained by scanning probe microscopy techniques (AFM, MFM, STM, SNOM/NSOM) and it supports many SPM data formats.
+However, it can also be used for general height field and image processing, for instance for analysis of profilometry data.
+See the overview of data processing functions.

 Gwyddion is Free and Open Source software, covered by GNU General Public License.
-It aims to provide multiplatform modular program for 2D data analysis that could be easily extended by modules and plug-ins.
-Moreover, the status of free software enables to provide source codes to developers and users, which makes the further program improvement easier.
+It aims to provide a modular program for 2D data processing and analysis that can be easily extended by third-party modules and scripts.
+Moreover, the status of free software enables to provide the source code to developers and users, which makes the further program improvement easier.

 Gwyddion works on GNU/Linux, Microsoft Windows, Mac OS X and FreeBSD operating systems on common architectures, all systems can be used also for developement.
-Its graphical user interface is based on Gtk+ and port to other systems supported by Gtk+ should be possible.
+Its graphical user interface is based on Gtk+ and porting to other systems supported by Gtk+ should be easy.

 A new version of the sample standalone